gonicus/azure-keyvault-issuer/README.md

 ## Tradeoffs / Design decisions

+### Management of CA and CA certificate

 `azure-keyvault-issuer` does not implement creation of Azure Keyvault Keys and also does not implement creation of a CA certificate.
 Instead, users have to (1) create the "Key" manually, (2) can utilize `hack/create_ca_cert` to create a CA certificate using that "Key" and (3) should upload this certificate as Azure Keyvault Secret, so `azure-keyvault-issuer` can download it from there.

 This is intended to make multi-cluster setups easy.
 If the CA certificate was managed (and not just consumed) in an `Issuer` resource inside of Kubernetes, distributing it would be more complicated in some/most cases.

+### Azure Authentication

+Authentication works usually by configuring a [workload identity](https://azure.github.io/azure-workload-identity/docs/) for the controller pod.

 ## Attribution